PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Express.md

     - creates an application instance
     - Really good for "Restful APIs"

-2. What is npm init?
+2. What is app?

-    - It creates a new app(?)
+    - Dude...it's a function!
+More specifically, it's a function passed to Node's HTTP servers as a calback

 3. What is app.use good for?
     - verb agnostic actions - doesn't care if it's app.get or app.send whatever